-Protect the dignity and opportunity of incarcerated people.
+Secure the dignity and opportunity of New Yorkers behind bars.

-New York State prisons treat people as less than human by forcing people to spend months, years, and even decades in solitary confinement.
-Our state prisons also subject people to forced labor, while simultaneously failing to create access to higher education.
+New York State prisons strip people of their fundamental rights, while simultaneously failing to create access to higher education and opportunities for self-development.
 New York State also fails to respect people’s self-determined gender in determining housing and access to commissary.

 How We’ll Solve It

-New York must protect the rights, humanity, and access to education of incarcerated people and respect and follow people’s self-determined gender.
-New York must finally end torture by solitary confinement and end the use of forced labor.
+New York must protect the rights, humanity, and access to education of people in prison.

-ends Jim Crow era voter disenfranchisement of Black and Latinx New Yorkers by restoring voting rights to people on parole and in prison.
+ends Jim Crow era voter disenfranchisement of Black and Latinx New Yorkers by restoring voting rights to people in prison.

 makes phone calls in prison free.